 - Provide your employee with a PAYG Payment Summary, by July 14 each year according to the Australian Taxation Office

-The ATO now have a great mobile APP where you enter in all your tax and super details online, click here to read more.
+The ATO now have a great mobile APP where you can enter in all your Tax and Super details online, then click here to read more.

 Call the ATO business line for more information on PH: 132866 or go to www.ato.gov.au

-If a car is provided for the use of the nanny, it is the employer’s responsibility to provide full insurance coverage.
-If the nanny is to use her own vehicle as a condition of employment, an allowance of approximately $0.65 per kilometre for petrol and running costs applies over and above the agreed wage.
-Please note that the type of vehicle the nanny drives determines the exact kilometre rate.
+If the Family car is provided for the use of the Nanny, it is the Family/Employer’s responsibility to provide full Insurance coverage.
+If the Nanny is to use her own vehicle as a condition of employment, an allowance of approximately $0.65 per kilometre for petrol and running costs applies over and above the agreed wage.
+Please note that the type of vehicle which the Nanny drives determines the exact kilometre rate.
 These rates are available from the NRMA and the Australian Taxation Office.

-If you engage your Nanny for 30 hours or more per week and pay them $450 or more (before tax) in a calendar month, you have to pay Superannuation Guarantee for them.
+If you engage your Nanny for 30 hours or more per week and pay them $450 or more (before tax) in a calendar month, you will be required to pay Superannuation Guarantee for them.
 Visit for more ATO information on Working out if you need to Pay Super and for further information on your obligations as an employer of household workers go to Superannuation Obligations

-We highly recommend a workplace agreement which highlights both parties’ expectations of the following:
+We highly recommend a Workplace Agreement which identifies both parties’ expectations of the following: